Publius · September 24th, 2021

 In order to add a getter function that returns a list of the user’s crates in the single-proxy implementation would require deploying a whole new Silo, which costs millions of gas.
 In the diamond implementation, it only requires deploying a new contract with only the one function.

-For example, modifying the sunrise function would require deploying a full new Beanstalk in the single-proxy case as the sunrise function would span all of the contracts.
-In the diamond implementation, only deploying a new sunrise function is required.
+function would span all of the contracts.
+In the diamond implementation, only deploying a new sunrise

 Therefore, a diamond is orders of magnitude less expensive to upgrade.